Talk of electoral tie-up with BJP premature, says JD(S) leader Kumaraswamy; attacks Cong over meeting of opposition leaders | Politics

 Talk of electoral tie-up with BJP premature, says JD(S) leader Kumaraswamy; attacks Cong over meeting of opposition leaders

-Janata Dal Secular leader H D Kumaraswamy on Monday termed as premature talks of an electoral tie-up between his party and the BJP for the Lok Sabha elections next year.Attacking the Congress over the meeting of Opposition leaders here, saying it is trying to project it as a great achievement while the party-ruled Government in Karnataka is not bothered about suicide of farmers.On reports that the JDS may join hands with the BJP for the Parliamentary elections, he termed it as premature.
+Janata Dal Secular leader H D Kumaraswamy on Monday termed as premature talks of an electoral tie-up between his party and the BJP for the Lok Sabha elections next year.He also attacked the Congress over the meeting of Opposition leaders here, saying its trying to project it as a great achievement while the party-ruled Government in Karnataka is not bothered about suicide of farmers.On reports that the JDS may join hands with the BJP for the Parliamentary elections, he termed it as premature.

 - Country: